Fadi-Haddad/The-Complete-Solidity-and-Blockchain-Course/README.md

 Feel free to explore the code in this repository, but remember that it is intended for personal reference only and not a substitute for professional guidance.

-**IF:** you're also studying Solidity or have any questions, feel free to reach out to me!
-I'd be happy to connect and learn together.

-Happy learning!